 Other Tips for Growing Tradescantia Pallida Flowers

-Some other tips for growing Tradescantia pallida include pairing their deep purple shades with contrasting colors.
+Some other tips for growing Tradescantia pallida purple heart include pairing their deep purple leaves with contrasting colors.
 Purple heart flowers match well with chartreuse, gold, and variegated foliage.
 T. pallida also compliments red tints and shades, such as pink, link purple, or burgundy blossoms in neighboring plants.
 A perfectly positioned purple heart will make all the difference in your garden.

 Also, be sure to trim the flowers the day after they bloom since they’ll open in the morning and close up by night.
 We can’t stress enough how the plant stems can elongate if the flowers are left too long.